pingcap/blog/tidb-dm-architecture-design-and-implementation-principles.md

 - When DM-worker receives the DDL of  `table_1`, it can not pause the replication and must continue parsing binlog to get the DDL of the following `table_2`, namely continuing parsing from `t2` to `t3`.
 - During the period of binlog parsing from `t2` to `t3`, the DML of `schema V2` of `table_1` cannot be replicated to downstream until sharding DDL is replicated and successfully executed.

-In TiDB-DM, a simplified replication process of sharding DDL within the TiDB-DM worker is as described below:
+In TiDB DM, a simplified replication process of sharding DDL within the TiDB DM worker is as described below:

 1. When receiving the DDL statement for `table_1` at `t1`, the DM-worker records the DDL information and the current position of the binlog.
 2. Resume parsing the binlog between `t2` and `t3`.